 First on the bench was the preamp.
 It had a variety of issues.
 Noisy controls were a big problem.
 Then we noticed an intermittent noise/squawk that even caused a microphonic type of symptom.
 The problem was in a variety of areas: (1) poor contacts between the plug-in boards, (2) bad solder joints on the main board, and (3) a never-soldered-from-the-factory capacitor (that was probably for decoupling.)
 After tracking all of these problems down, the preamp shaped up nicely.
 That said, one issue remains — a defective “Phono #2” input IC chip, RC4739DB.
 We found a cross-reference in a Sams manual, but the substitute absolutely would not work.
 It overheated immediately, and after trying several of these chips, we came to the conclusion that either the original chip was different, or there was a misprint in the Sams substitute book.
 Thus, we must buy the original part number to replace it.
 (Update 07-06-2012: new IC arrived and fixed the Phono #2 input).
 This preamp uses quite a number of these RC4739DB chips throughout its circuitry.

-A final thought about the preamp — I was somewhat disappointed to see that while it was Made in USA, the components were mostly Japanese-made.
-The issue here is that the preamp uses a ton of original Japanese gray electrolytic caps, and vintage Japanese electrolytic caps are known for failures.
+A final thought about the preamp — the preamp uses a ton of original Japanese gray electrolytic caps, and vintage Japanese electrolytic caps are known for failures.
 It will cost some serious money (tech time) to replace them, but they are fine as of now.
 Many of these caps are branded ELNA (Japan), and others are branded “nlc”.
 There are also some electrolytics that were made in Korea and have similar construction as the Japanese caps.
 Additional photos of the preamp are at the end of this article.

-Second, we tackled the power amp.
+Second, we tackled the power amp — PL 700 Series 2.
 This amp is a real beast and truly kicks ass.
 The problem was that it was blowing fuses in one channel.
 The defect was two shorted output transistors, factory part number XPL909 / FR909.
 I could not find these transistors in any substitutes books, but the owner had paperwork from 1992 where he had the amp serviced, and the previous tech had installed a pair of 2SD555 power transistors in the other channel.
 Since the pair of 2SD555 lasted 20 years in the other channel, we went with the same choice and with equally great results.

 Finding the shorted transistors was a pain, though.
 The amp uses 12 power transistors per channel (2 driver, 10 output), mounted on huge narrow heat sinks, and the output transistors use 0.33Ω emitter resistors and the collectors tied together.
 I do not know of any easy way to find the shorted transistor(s) in such a configuration, so we pulled each transistor, tested it with ohmmeter, and checked to see if the shorted condition was alleviated, thereby knowing that we found all shorted transistors in that channel.
 As it turned out, 2 of the 12 were shorted, and we had to pull 10 of them before the shorted condition was resolved.
 As noted, the new 2SD555 transistors installed fine and without beta matching issues.